Guest Getter

 One is called the Brain.
 The other is called the Claw.
 I promise I didn't name them after a 1990s arcade game on purpose.

 Right now your ad data is in one tool, your reservations are in another, your POS is somewhere else, and your Google Analytics is in a tab you haven't opened since February.
 The Brain connects all of it.
-You can ask your business a question and get a real answer instead of logging into six dashboards and squinting.
+Ask your business a question and get a real answer instead of logging into six dashboards and squinting.

 They plug into your tools.
 Follow up with guests who haven't been back.
 Flag when food costs drift past your targets.
 Send thank-yous to your top spenders.
 Answer the phone like someone who's worked there for years.
 They wake themselves up.
 They don't call in sick.
 They don't ask for a raise in January.